Guide

 Using the Personal Allowance against dividends

-The Personal Allowance for 2026/27 is £12,570.
-It is applied to non-savings income first.
-If your salary is lower than £12,570, the unused portion of the Personal Allowance can shelter some dividend income from tax entirely.
+The Personal Allowance is £12,570 and goes against non-savings income first.
+If your salary is below £12,570, the unused portion can shelter some dividend income entirely.

 • Salary of £30,000 fully exceeds the Personal Allowance of £12,570.
 No unused Personal Allowance to shelter dividends.